50North4West/MSFS-G36-Improvement-Mod/README.md

 * Integration with the Working Title NXi mod, with customized ENGINE, LEAN and SYSTEM pages.
 * Completely redone G1000 annunciators: all annunciators of the real G36 were implemented (except for door open warnings)
 * Corrected fuel gauge scale
+* Changed environmental controls to read C° rather than F°

 **Textures & effects**
 * Including the latest version of Uwajimaya's lighting mod (https://uwajimaya.github.io/FS2020/)
 * Corrected decals (e.g. shoulder hardness -> harness)
+* Custom Livery provided by @Crispy136 (Thank you!)
+You can find more of his liveries here https://flightsim.to/profile/Crispy136/uploads
+* Integrated @BufordTX's VR Friendly Prop Mod

 **Checklists**
 * Interactive checklists for every stage of your flight that follow the POH